June 3-5, 2026 - SOLD OUT

 June 12-14, 2026 - SOLD OUT

-Step aboard the ultimate bald eagle photography adventure.
-Over three full days, you’ll have intensive hands-on experience photographing and filming eagles in flight, learning techniques for capturing sharp, dynamic images and editing your work.
+This immersive, small-group bald eagle photography workshop is designed to help you confidently photograph birds in flight.
+Over three full days, you’ll have intensive hands-on experience photographing and filming eagles in flight, as well as focused classroom instruction learning techniques for capturing sharp, dynamic images and editing your work.
 This isn’t a sightseeing trip, it’s a small-group workshop designed to help you confidently shoot birds in flight and develop your skills, whether you’re a beginner or already experienced.

 You’ll get:

-• 6 hours of classroom instruction for photo and video
+6 hours of classroom-based photo and video instruction

-• Post workshop 1-hour private virtual coaching session with Travis (available for early bird sign-ups only, ends October 20th)
+One 1-hour private virtual post-workshop coaching session with Travis (early bird registration only; offer ends October 20)

-All taught in a comfortable, flexible boat environment with a bathroom on board, no uncomfortable survival suits or seat constraints.
+Marine photography sessions are conducted aboard a licensed vessel operated by a professional local marine company.
+This vessel will include a bathroom on board, no uncomfortable survival suits or seat constraints.
 Move freely, find your angles, and step into action when the eagles appear.

 This workshop is for photographers and those learning videography who want to get better at capturing birds in flight, not just “go on a tour.”
 Beginners and intermediate photographers are welcome, all you need is a camera and a desire to learn.